Dimitar Berbatov: Personal life

 Berbatov maintained a private family life outside the pitch, kept a small inner circle of confidants and rarely socialised with his teammates.
 He learned to speak English by watching the American Godfather series of films; outside football, he lists his hobbies as drawing and basketball.
 Berbatov is a sponsor of children's charities in his native Bulgaria, supporting five care homes.
 He is also the founder of the Dimitar Berbatov Foundation, which helps young people to develop their talents.
-Berbatov's long-time girlfriend, Elena, gave birth to their first child, a girl named Dea, on 15 October 2009 at a hospital in Sofia.
-In November 2012, he had his second daughter, Elia.
+Berbatov's long-time girlfriend, Elena, gave birth to their first child on 15 October 2009 at a hospital in Sofia.
+In November 2012, he had his second daughter.

 Berbatov claims that at the age of eighteen, he was held hostage with plans of making him sign for Georgi Iliev's football team, Levski Kyustendil.
 Berbatov's father contacted CSKA Sofia's boss Iliya Pavlov who set things straight.
 In 2009, reports emerged that Berbatov was forced to leave Bulgaria, since local mafia threatened to kidnap his family.
 In November 2018, Berbatov officially unveiled his autobiography По моя начин (In my own way).
 The foreword was written by former Manchester United manager Sir Alex Ferguson, who apologised for leaving Berbatov out of the 2011 UEFA Champions League final.